Table of Contents

 Cooling Effect: Due to their cooling nature, they are beneficial in conditions associated with excess heat in the body, such as fever or burning sensations.

 Reproductive Health: Holy Basil seeds are believed to support male reproductive health and are used in certain Ayurvedic formulations.

 Urinary Health: They can be used to manage urinary disorders and support kidney health.

-The plant has medicinal properties, the leaves are beneficial as a nerve tonic, sharpen memory, promote the removal of the catarrhal matter and phlegm from the bronchial tubes, strengthen stomach muscles, and induce copious perspiration.
+Holy Basil has medicinal properties, the leaves are beneficial as a nerve tonic, sharpen memory, promote the removal of catarrhal matter and phlegm from the bronchial tubes, strengthen stomach muscles, and induce copious perspiration.

 Here are some benefits listed